-The most recent two from the 2018 spring season were the 400 Meter Hurdles by Kevin McGuirk and 4x100-Meter Relay by Charles Obegolu, McGuirk, Patrick Andrews, and Prince Giadolor.
+In the 2018 spring season the 400 Meter Hurdles record was broken by Kevin McGuirk and 4x100-Meter Relay by Charles Obegolu, McGuirk, Patrick Andrews, and Prince Giadolor.
 The latter record was achieved at the Southern Collegiate Athletic Conference Championship.
 That quartet in the relay event notched All-SCAC Third Team Honors with a third place finish.
 Joseph Kilmer topped the one mile record time at the 2018 Bulldog Relays.

 McGuirk was voted Team MVP for his continual dedication as one of the most versatile student-athletes on the team.
 Each of his first two seasons featured participation in seven events.
 This past spring, McGuirk added throws to his repertoire with the Javelin.